 Black Friday is one of the biggest shopping days of the year.
-Here are the best Black Friday tips to help you save money and how to curb extra Black Friday spending.
+Here are the best Black Friday tips to help you save money and curb your extra Black Friday spending.

 Black Friday can be a day to get some good stuff you need, but it can also be a day where you blow all your money on impulse shopping.

 If you budgeted and planned for the shopping that you are doing on Black Friday, then you are good to go!
-For many people, like myself, this is a chance to get things that we really need at a price that we can afford.
-Also, if you celebrate X-mas or Hanukkah by giving gifts, this can be a fantastic opportunity to get the people you love things they want.
+For many people, this is a chance to get things that they really need at a price that they can afford.
+Also, if you celebrate the holidays by giving gifts, this can be a fantastic opportunity to get the people you love the things they want.

-How do you make the best of Black Friday?
+How Can You Make the Best of Black Friday?